science-of-finetuning/sparsity-artifacts-crosscoders/README.md

 ## Requirements

-Our code heavily relies on an adapted version of the [`dictionary_learning`](https://github.com/jkminder/dictionary_learning) library.
+Our code heavily relies on an adapted version of the `dictionary_learning` library.
+This code is separately provided.
 Install requirements with
 ```bash
 pip install -r requirements.txt
 ```

 ## Reproduce experiments

 We cache model activations to disk.
-Our code assumes that you have around 4TB of storage per model available and that the environment variable `$DATASTORE` points to it.
+Our code assumes that you have around 4TB of storage per model available and that the environment variable `DATASTORE` points to it.
 The training scripts will log progress to [wandb](https://wandb.ai/).
 All models will be checkpointed to the `checkpoints` folder.
 The resulting plots will be generated in `$DATASTORE/results`.
+The code requires that the environment variable `HF_HOME` points to a Hugging Face account or organization that you have write access to, as it will automatically upload multiple models and datasets to Hugging Face Hub during training and evaluation.

 For Gemma 2 2b:
 ```bash